rkapl123/DBAddin/docs/DBModif.md

 *   Primary keys count: amount of columns from the left to be used as primary keys for updating table data.
 Enter 0 here for special "insert-only" Mappers (all entries are added to a table that doesn't need to have primary columns), recommended to be used with deleteBeforeMapperInsert (removes all content of the table before inserting)
 *   Database: Database to store DBMaps Data into.
 *   Ignore Columns: comma separated list of column numbers to be ignored (e.g. helper columns or irrelevant columns).
+*   Additional Code at begin: additional code (e.g. stored procedure) to be executed before DBMapper execution.
-*   Additional Stored Procedure: additional stored procedure to be executed after saving.
+*   Additional Code at end: additional code (e.g. stored procedure) to be executed after DBMapper execution.
 *   Insert If Missing: if set, then insert row into table if the primary key is missing there.
 Default = False (only update, an error is thrown if the record couldn't be found).
 *   Store DBMap on Save: should DBMap also be saved on Excel Workbook Saving? (default no).
 If multiple DBModifiers (DB Mappers and DB Actions, DB Sequences are not bound to a worksheet) are defined to be stored/executed on save, then the DBModifiers being on the active worksheet are done first (without any specific order), then those on the other worksheets are done (also without any specific order).
-*   Environment: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Add-in General Settings Group).
+*   Env: The Environment, where connection id should be taken from (if not existing, take from selected Environment in DB Add-in General Settings Group).
 *   Exec on Save: Should the DBMap be executed when the workbook is being saved?
 *   Ask for execution: Before execution of the DBMap, ask for confirmation.
 A custom text can be given in the CustomXML definition element confirmText (see below).
 *   C/U/D Flags: special mode used for row-by-row editing (inserting, updating and deleting rows).
 Only edited rows will be done when executing.
 Deleting rows is node with the special context menu item "delete Row" (or pressing Ctrl-Shift-D).
 This is utilized in particular for DBSheets, a specific usage of DBMappers.